 Seatball is a team sport for disabled and non-disabled athletes, based on regular indoor volleyball, though the players are sitting and the net is much lower.
 It is also called Sitball or Sitzball (in Germany).
 Sitz is the German word of 'seat'.
-The sport was developed after the second world war, particularly to cater for leg amputees disabled by the war.
+The sport was developed after the second world war, particularly to cater to leg amputees disabled by the war.

 Seatball is very similar to sitting volleyball, a Paralympic sport.
 In both sports the players remain seated on the ground while hitting a ball over a net, though seatball is played on a larger court and allows for the ball to bounce once between touches.
 The matches are played for two 17 minute halves, unlike in volleyball where the games are played for a certain number of points.